 \subsection{Motivation}

 The key idea of our proposed method is to let known physical constraints and the functional of interest regularize the problem without imposing other external a priori beliefs about the state elements.
-This suffices for obtaining well-calibrated and reasonably sized confidence intervals, as long as the constraints hold with probability 1 and the functional is an operation, such as averaging or smoothing, that tends to reduce noise.
+We demonstrate using simulations that this suffices for obtaining well-calibrated and reasonably sized confidence intervals, as long as the constraints hold with probability 1 and the functional is an operation, such as averaging or smoothing, that tends to reduce noise.
 The procedure is formulated in terms of convex optimization problems that find the upper and lower endpoints of the confidence interval \cite{rust1972,rust1994,stark1992}.
-Below we first describe the procedure followed by a brief analysis of its properties.
-We provide two complementary perspectives to illustrate the idea, one from the point of view of optimization in the state space $\R^p$ (referred to as the primal form of the optimization problem) and another from the perspective of optimization in the radiance space $\R^n$ (referred to as the dual form of the optimization problem).
+Below, we first describe the procedure, followed by a brief analysis of its properties.
+We provide two complementary perspectives on the method, one from the point of view of optimization in the state space $\R^p$ and another from the dual perspective of optimization in the radiance space~$\R^n$.